 Sam Willoughby Medal

 The Sam Willoughby Medal was established in 2018 to recognise outstanding performance over a 12 month period by Australian BMX Racers.
-The award, named after one of Australia's greatest ever riders, is open to any Australian Racer who holds a BMX Australia licence.
+The award, named after one of Australia's greatest ever riders, is open to any Australian Racer who holds a valid Australian BMX race licence.
 This includes all ages, classes and genders including Elite.
 Each year, 5 nominees are announced and invited to attend the Annual Hall Of Fame Gala Dinner.
 Similar to the AFL's "Brownlow Medal", the Sam Willoughby Medal crowns Australia's best.
-The award takes into account International, National and State based results and is overseen by Wade Bootes (Technical Director - BMX, High Performance Unit), Luke Madill (National Coaching Manager- BMX Australia) and Sam Willoughby (Olympic Silver Medallist, Multiple World Champion).
+The award takes into account International, National and State based results and is overseen by Wade Bootes (Technical Director - BMX, High Performance Unit), Luke Madill (National Coaching Manager- BMX) and Sam Willoughby (Olympic Silver Medallist, Multiple World Champion).

 2018 - Thomas Tucker